encode/httpx/docs/advanced.md

 ## HTTP Proxying

-HTTPX supports setting up proxies the same way that Requests does via the `proxies` parameter.
+HTTPX supports setting up HTTP proxies the same way that Requests does via the `proxies` parameter.
 For example to forward all HTTP traffic to `http://127.0.0.1:3080` and all HTTPS traffic to `http://127.0.0.1:3081` your `proxies` config would look like this: